xPMo/i3wm-config/README.md

 * Special bindings that I use with my Steam Controller

 **TODO:**
+* Figure out how to get colors from ~/.Xresources.
-* Give up and make do with what I have.
+* Give up.

 By default, bindings for:
 * [playerctl](https://github.com/acrisci/playerctl)